 - Personalize the customer experience.
 Use everything you know about them – from their transactions, account histories, even social media and location data, and make offers that not only resonate with them but also demonstrate how well you understand them.

 Bank Leumi in Israel put the customer experience central to the development of its digital bank Pepper.
 Using Temenos as part of its new digital platform, it created Pepper to be a ‘bank that people love’.

-Temenos work with digital banks globally, such as Volt, Judo, Varo and Grasshopper confirms that the leaders take a “customer first” approach, use analytics to optimize the experience, and personalize the journeys so the customer feels valued.
+Temenos work with digital banks globally, such as Judo and Varo confirms that the leaders take a “customer first” approach, use analytics to optimize the experience, and personalize the journeys so the customer feels valued.